NehaMagadum/internship-project/README.md

 4.Open proj1.py file in Visual Studio Code.

-5.Change the path names of LionroarSound and CrackersSound(Note 2).
+5.Change the path names of LionRoarSound and CrackersSound(Note 2).

 6.Run the program.